donovanxie/Sonar-Distance-Warning-System-With-GPIO-Controlled-PmodSSD/README.md

 ## System Design
 ### Block Design
 - Use block design in Vivado, using ZYNQ processor to connect all components.
-- Add Digilent provided IP files of OLED RGb display and MAXSONAR to the block design.
+- Add Digilent-provided IP files of OLED RGb display and MAXSONAR to the block design.
 - Add a customized AXI GPIO block to drive Pmod SSD, because Digilent does not have IP files for it.
 - Connect Pmod MAXSONAR to Pmod Port JA, Pmod Oled RGB Display to Pmod port JB, and Pmod SSD Display to Pmod port JD and JE.
 ### Vitis Application Logic